MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 #### Your responsibilities

-Collect logs from all system components centrally.
+Having multiple logging syncs adds overhead to securing, reviewing, analyzing, and querying audit trail data; plan your audit trail topologies to balance tradeoffs between complete audit trail isolation and management concerns.

+When possible, integrate logs.
 The advantage is the ability to review, analyze, and query data efficiently.
 Azure provides several technology options.
 You can use Azure Monitor for Containers to write logs into a Log Analytics workspace.
 Another option to integrate data into Security Information and Event Management (SIEM) solutions, such as Azure Sentinel.
 Other popular third-party choices are Splunk, QRadar, ArcSight.
 Azure Security Center and Azure Monitor supports all of those solutions.
 Those solutions are append-only data sinks making sure the trail cannot be altered.

+Security Center has the capability of exporting results at configured intervals.
+Compare the results with previous sets to verify that issues have been remediated.

+For more information, see [Continuous export](/azure/security-center/continuous-export).

 All logs are kept with at least three copies in one region.
 As a backup strategy, you can have more copies by enabling cross-region backup or replication.
 All log entries are available only through secured HTTP/S channels.

-Log Analytics supports various (role-based access control) RBAC controls that are granular down to the resource level.
-Use RBAC to manage the resource access policy.
+Log Analytics and Azure Sentinel support various role-based access controls to manage audit trail access.
 Make sure the roles are mapped to the roles and responsibilities of the organization.

 Make sure your Log Analytics workspace supports both operations and compliance needs.
 Consider a dedicated workspace for your in-scope clusters, which forwards to your SIEM solution.

-Most logging in AKS will come from stdout/stderr.
-If you have additional manually-created logs, consider emitting them in a way that would be picked up by the forwarding stream and not be subject to tampering."
+Most logging in AKS will come from stdout/stderr and will collected by Azure Monitor Container insights.
+If you have additional manually-created logs, consider emitting data in a way that is sent to a trusted forwarding stream and is not subject to tampering.

 ### Requirement 10.6